arpank-2380/LGCMC/README.md

 ```
 to define the adsorption free energies of a multi-component
 adsorption equilibria.
+This Hamiltonian is also known as cluster expansion Hamiltonian and current
+implementation of **LGCMC** truncates it after second order.
-Here, $s,s'=1,2,...,M$ denote the indices of adsorption sites within the
+In the above equation, $s,s'=1,2,...,M$ denote the indices of adsorption sites
-simulation box, where $M$ is the maximum number of available sites.
+within the simulation box, where $M$ is the maximum number of available sites.
 The indices $c,c'=A,B,...,K$ represent the gas species of a multi-component gas
 mixture.
 The Gibbs free energy of adsorption $(G_{s}^{c})$ of component $c$
 on an isolated site $s$, and lateral interaction energies ($E_{s,s'}^{c,c'}$)